-Pantone colors are the universal language for communicating specific colors right down to the shade, between designers, artists, and decorators of all kinds.
+Pantone colors are the universal language for communicating specific colors right down to the shade.
 This language overcomes distances and computer monitors with different calibrations.
 If both parties involved in a project are looking at a Pantone book, referencing the exact number, both parties can rest assured that they are on the same page.

 Thread manufacturing companies have companion books that gives us a quick reference of all colors available and their corresponding Pantone color.